 The Identity Theft Resource Center documented 1,579 reported data breaches in the United States in 2017, which was a 44% increase over 2016.
 When you consider that many—if not most—breaches go unreported, that number could be much higher.
 The Ponemon Institute puts the average percentage likelihood of a breach occurring within 2 years at 27.9%.
 Therefore, in the absence of any other information, we recommend factoring half of that percentage, or 13.95%, as the default breach probability per year when we work with customers to develop the business case.

-According to the FBI, the average loss from BEC cons is $159,468 per attack.
+According to the FBI, the average loss from BEC cons is more than $159,468 per attack.
 But that may be too conservative.
 Just in the last two years, we’ve seen Google and Facebook hit with $100 million in losses through a partner invoicing scam.
 Also, keep in mind that you could face multiple successful BEC attacks per year if you are a large organization or targeted by a cyber-criminal network.

 Because BEC attacks are a relatively new fraud vector, there really hasn’t been enough independent research on the probability of success rates relative to total number of attacks.
 However, as captured in “Behind the From Lines: Email Fraud on a Global Scale,” our own data indicates that 0.37% of all BEC “probes,” or initial malicious emails, were ultimately successful.
 That figure jumps to 3.97% if the target responds to that initial email probe.